 Buildings & Energy

-How we build and operate buildings and landscapes impacts the climate, the planet's water and other natural resources, occupant health and an owner's pocketbook.
+The Office of Sustainability and Environment works with multiple City departments to develop and implement initiatives that promote sustainable development and resource efficiency.
+How we build and operate buildings and landscapes impacts the climate, our water supply, individual health, and an owner's pocketbook.
 Sustainable building is one of many terms given to a suite of approaches and strategies employed to improve a building's environmental performance and provide health and financial benefits to owners and occupants.

 OSE Key Initiatives

 The Office of Sustainability and Environment plays a role in the following initiatives.
 See the Programs & Policies page of this section for all the Building & Energy related work the City is engaged in.

 Below is a summary of the Buildings & Energy strategies, goals and progress to date from the City's environmental progress report, Moving the Needle.
 Visit the Moving the Needle page for more information, download the full report, or check out the report's Buildings & Energy section for infographics and more.

 The City is committed to meeting future energy needs through conservation and renewables as well as protecting our important energy resources for today's generation and the next.
 Our strategies include:

 Energy conservation is our first priority for meeting electricity needs.